Active Recall and Retrieval Practice in Medical Education

 Introduction

-The ever-expanding body of medical knowledge makes it increasingly crucial to help medical students make use of the most beneficial learning techniques.
-Research in the field of cognitive science has demonstrated that certain strategies can be highly effective yet are often underutilized.
-Retrieval of information from long-term memory upon demand(1-3) is a potent memory enhancement technique.(4) Recent work has proven that retrieval is critical for “robust, durable, and long-term learning”,(5) and this applies not only to studying but also to learning in the classroom.
-Moreover, retrieval helps to “create coherent and integrated mental representations of complex concepts, the kind of deep learning necessary to solve new problems and draw new inferences.”(5) This is a goal for all educators, but in particular medical educators, whose task is to instill durable learning in the minds of future practitioners.
+Recent work has proven that retrieval is critical for “robust, durable, and long-term learning”,(5) both in studying and in the classroom.
+Moreover, retrieval helps to “create coherent and integrated mental representations of complex concepts, the kind of deep learning necessary to solve new problems and draw new inferences.”(5) All educators hope to instill deep learning and complex knowledge, but medical educators in particular seek to instill durable learning in the minds of future practitioners.

 This article will focus on retrieval-based techniques, which include spaced retrieval, active recall, and the testing effect, as well as the evidence supporting the employment of retrieval strategies in learning.
-Research has shown that these tools can support the goal of fostering durable learning in our future medical providers.
+Research has shown that these tools support the goal of fostering durable learning in our future medical providers.
 Furthermore, these strategies can be implemented with relative ease and effectiveness using technological solutions.

-The educational tools of spaced retrieval, active recall, and the testing effect are interrelated and are sometimes referred to as active retrieval, spaced learning, distributed practice, spaced repetition, and the spacing effect.
-They are all examples of methods that produce desirable difficulties, mental efforts that are rewarded by enhanced memory.(6) Just as athletes come to expect short-term challenges in order to reap the benefits of strength and endurance, the brain may function at its best when it is also taxed appropriately, and the reward is abiding knowledge retention—something that is necessary for an excellent medical provider.(7) As Ebbinghaus depicted in his famous forgetting curve, there is a predictable pattern to fading memory.
-The goal of practicing retrieval is to disrupt that forgetting pattern (see the image above).
-Retrieval is best implemented just as forgetting occurs, and that is why the learner experiences hardship.(8)
+Just as athletes come to expect short-term challenges in order to reap the benefits of strength and endurance, the brain may function at its best when it is also taxed appropriately.
+The reward for this effort is knowledge retention—a fundamental skill for an excellent medical provider.(7) As Ebbinghaus depicted in his famous forgetting curve, memory fades in a predictable pattern. .
+Practicing retrieval can disrupt that forgetting pattern (see the image above).
+Retrieval is best implemented just as forgetting begins to occur, creating the desirable difficulty for the learner.(8)

 What are Retrieval-Based Learning Strategies?